 Aruba

-It's tough to beat using this bonus to book an overwater villa in the Maldives, but that's admittedly a long ways to travel.
-Don't worry, you can still get your fix of sand and sun … a little closer to home.
+It's tough to beat using this bonus to book an overwater villa in the Maldives, but that's a long ways to travel.
+Don't worry: You can still get your fix of sand and sun … a little closer to home.

-The Aruba Marriott Resort & Stellaris Casino provides upscale accommodations, multiple pools, restaurants, a spa, and casino, all right on Palm Beach.
-But nights here aren't cheap…
+The Aruba Marriott Resort & Stellaris Casino offers some upscale accommodations, multiple pools, restaurants, a spa, and a casino, all right on Palm Beach.
+But nights here aren't cheap: If you want to stay here in April, you'd be paying just over $800 per night.
+Ouch!

 You'd still be on the hook for the hotel's $69 resort fee when using points – Marriott doesn't waive this for award bookings like some hotel chains – but that still makes for a really good use of Chase Ultimate Rewards.